phpsu/ShellCommandBuilder/README.md

         ShellBuilder::new()
             ->createCommand('date')
             ->addArgument('+%B', false)
-// this is similar to the process/command-substitition from above but here applied on a command instead
+// this is similar to the process/command-substitition from above but here it is applied on a command instead
-// toggling means that instead of taking true or false as argument it flips the internal state back and forth
+// toggling means that instead of taking true or false as an argument it flips the internal state back and forth
             ->toggleCommandSubstitution()
             ->addToBuilder()
             ->addFileEnding('txt'),